Gustavo-Oliveira-Brandao/Projeto-RPG/README.md

 The project is currently at 30% of its development and I hope to complete it in the first half of 2024.

-This project has no comercial purpose or any affiliantion with any existing RPG systems.
+This project has no comercial purpose or any affiliation with any existing RPG systems.